- How To Navigate The 211 Texas Helpline Like A Boss

 - To Report Discrimination or a Complain: 888.388.6332

 - WIC: 800.942.3678

 - APS/CPS: 800.252.5400

 - Register To Vote:800.252.8683

-There are seemingly endless options when dialing the 211 Texas Helpline.
+There are seemingly endless options when dialing the 211 Texas phone number.
 This can be intimidating to even the most seasoned case manager.

 One way of getting over this fear/frustration is to literally play around on the phone.
-Dial the 211 helpline over and over.
+Dial the 211 phone number over and over.
 Go through every option available and see where it takes you.

 Nick Bryant is a Counselor with 11 years of experience working in community health.
 He enjoys concerts, walks with the doggo and wife, mocking Dallas Cowboy fans, and sharing community resources.
 Jump on the Houston Case Managers email list to receive weekly community resource guides delivered directly to your inbox.